mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 "Linyu, I did what I could.
 The fire... surprised everyone.
 We were already engaged by the time-"

 "Fuck the fire," I growled and stood up.
 "My mother was willing to die to restore justice to Ulukoma.
-But you promised me you would never let it come to that.
-A promise means 'no matter what'."
+When we left, you promised me you would never let it come to that."

 "Linyu," she called to me as I stormed behind the ziyu, "stop this nonsense."

 I turned and screamed at her, "Everyone I love has died!
-How can you call my feelings nonsense?
-Have some fucking empathy!"
+How dare you call my feelings nonsense?"

 She looked at me, speechless, in a sort of way she reserved for no one else.
 As if to remind me that she was still my nather, that a good kaln would not take her patience for granted.
 But we both knew the truth.
 She was my nather, but my mother raised me alone.

 I raised the microphone on the ziyu and spoke.

 "Liffa.
 I don't know if you can hear this.
-I want you to know, that everything is quickly turning to chaos down here.
-But you are not forgotten.
+I want you to know, that you are not forgotten.
 I'm trying to figure out where you'll land so I can get to you.
 If you can hear this... please send some sort of signal."

 The silence and static in my listener grew but my finger lingered on the speaking lever, waiting for a moment of hope.
 It didn't come.